gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github.md

 on:
   push:
     branches:
-      - main  # Set a branch to deploy
+      - master  # Set a branch to deploy

 jobs:
   deploy: